menu

 Located approximately 30 minutes from Hanksville, Utah, Capitol Reef National Park is a can’t miss destination in Southern Utah.
 In my opinion, Capitol Reef is the most underrated of Utah’s Mighty Five.
 The park is home to dozens of scenic desert hikes that feature everything from slot canyons, to arches, to breathtaking vistas.

 Capitol Reef National Park is divided into 3 districts.
 The Fruita District is the most accessible and located along the highway on UT-24.
 The Waterpocket Fold and Cathedral Valley Districts are more remote and require a high-clearance vehicle to access, but they’re worth a visit if you have the time during your trip.
+If you want to plan a day trip from Hanksville, check out this guide with 15 things to do in Capitol Reef National Park.

 Woman runs across a large sandstone bridge while hiking in Capitol Reef National Park.